OutSystems/docs-bestpractices/src/architecture/from-arch-to-dev/intro.md

 ![Soccer Fields app composition](images/soccer-fields-app-composition.png?width=750)

 As you can see, there are two applications:

-1. **Soccer Fields App**: Contain the **SoccerFields** user module, the front-end application users interact with, used for style customizations too.
-Inside, there's also the **SF_Th module**, in case the application has any custom style applied;
+* **Soccer Fields App**: Contain the **SoccerFields** user module, the front-end application users interact with, used for style customizations too.
+Inside, there's also the **SF_Th module**, in case the application has any custom style applied.

-2. **Field Core Services:** Contain all the field related modules.
+* **Field Core Services:** Contain all the field related modules.

 To learn how to put into action the final architecture blueprint, see the [Developing from the architecture blueprint](arch-to-dev.md) article.